smkulka6/smkulka6/docs/Individual Schematic.md

-# Motor Driver Subsystem – Final Hardware Design Documentation (Extended)
+# Motor Driver Subsystem – Schematic

 ## 🧩 Overview
 This document offers a complete and expanded technical explanation of the hardware design for the Motor Driver Subsystem.
 The design is intended for use in a multi-subsystem embedded system project that coordinates sensor readings, real-time control, and remote monitoring via MQTT.
 This motor subsystem receives commands over UART, processes them on a PIC18F47Q10 microcontroller, and sends SPI-based control signals to an IFX9201SGAUMA1 motor driver IC.